-The point that I’m making is that she indeed does love animals and cares for them well but she can’t stop herself adopting them as it’s a kind of an addiction, which is what animal hoarding is all about because ultimately, it’s about acquiring and keeping any object.
+The point that I’m making is that she indeed does love animals and cares for them well but she can’t stop herself adopting them.
+This is because she loves animals and wants to help.

 She can keep her animals under a court order with a lengthy list of restrictions including the following (I won’t recite the entire list because it’s too long and I don’t think that you will be interested):